Purpose

 Sublingual Arm

 The sublingual buprenorphine contains naloxone in a ratio of 4:1 and will be prescribed.
 Consistent with the SAMHSA guidelines, before SL-BUP/NLX is prescribed, participants will be evaluated for recent (within 24 hours) drug use and associated symptoms.
-The randomization dose will be determined based on the maintenance dose identified during the induction period, with a target dose of 16-32mg that is standard practice.
-While the target dose is 16-32mg, doses may go as low as 8mg as occasionally patients prefer lower doses.
+The randomization dose will be determined based on the maintenance dose identified during the induction period, with a target dose of 4-32mg that is standard practice.
+While the target dose is 4-32mg, occasionally patients may prefer lower doses.
 SL-BUP/NLX will be prescribed at the randomization visit (28-day supply), then every 4 weeks through week 48.

 • Drug: Sublingual buprenorphine with naloxone